Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/New-AzHDInsightCluster.md

 ### -HeadNodeSize
 Specifies the size of the virtual machine for the Head node.
-Use Get-AzureRmVMSize for acceptable VM sizes, and see HDInsight's pricing page.
+Use Get-AzVMSize for acceptable VM sizes, and see HDInsight's pricing page.

 ```yaml
 Type: System.String